-Knitting Reversible Cables: A Lesson and 4 Free Patterns!
+Reversible Cable Knitting 101: A Lesson and 4 Free Patterns!

-There’s something intensely compelling about reversible cables: they tap into knitting at its most elemental, turning the structure of the fabric itself into ornament, rolling form and function into one elegant package.
+There’s something intensely compelling about reversible cable knitting: they tap into knitting at its most elemental, turning the structure of the fabric itself into ornament, rolling form and function into one elegant package.

-There’s a clean, mathematical precision about reversible cables that is deeply, fundamentally pleasing, especially so because it works off the very simplest principle of knitting: a knit will always be a purl on its reverse, and vice versa.
+There’s a clean, mathematical precision about reversible cable knitting that is deeply, fundamentally pleasing, especially so because it works off the very simplest principle of knitting: a knit will always be a purl on its reverse, and vice versa.
 From there, an entire universe of reversible cables blooms.

-I have a serious fetish for reversible cables, myself.
+I have a serious fetish for reversible cable knitting, myself.
 Collars that pop, cuffs that fold back, scarves and stoles that look good from any direction-I’m always a fan of knitting that is as well-engineered as it is beautiful.